 Summit Weather vs the Coast

 The coast in Da Nang city can be 32 to 34 degrees Celsius on a clear summer day.
 At the Ba Na Hills summit, the same day might be 18 to 22 degrees with cloud cover and wind.
+The summit averages around 17 to 20 degrees year-round and is consistently cooler than the coast.

 This surprises a large number of visitors every trip.
 They arrive in shorts and a t-shirt expecting tropical heat and find the summit genuinely cold.

 Bring a light jacket or a layer.
-This applies year-round, but especially from November to February when the summit can drop to 12 to 15 degrees while the coast is still warm.
+This applies year-round, but especially from December to February when the summit can drop to 10 to 15 degrees while the coast is still warm.
 A small bag with a zip-up layer for each person takes up almost no space and avoids a miserable few hours shivering at the cable car terminal.

 Best Arrival Time